Handprints of God

 Read our stories of God’s work at The Foundry:

 I had to chuckle when I received Aaron’s Brigance (Kindergarten Readiness Exit Scores).
-His teachers’ comments were glowing receiving such remarks as “outstanding student”.
-His Brigance score was 92/100 one of the highest in the class.
+His teachers’ comments were glowing – giving such remarks as “outstanding student”.
+His Brigance score was 92/100 which was one of the highest in the class.
 My mind quickly drifted back to the opening of school last fall.

 We were at our breaking point …. imagine nine weeks of continuous crying without ceasing.
 Finally, our director called in the preschool experts who were well versed in developmental milestones.
-She explained to the school psychologist, the public preschool director and the speech pathologist, that he will not communicate, eat, play or nap yet he cried.
+She explained to the school psychologist, the public preschool director and the speech pathologist that he would not communicate, eat, play or nap – that he just cried.
 They determined that he would need an evaluation for special services.

-Slowly but surely Aaron began to become invested in the class.
-He started recalling and naming all of his letters and numbers along with shapes and solving puzzles.
-One day out of the blue the foam disappeared, and it was replaced with hugs for his teachers.
+Slowly, but surely, through continuing efforts and love and prayer, Aaron began to become invested in the class.
+He started recalling and naming all his letters and numbers along with learning shapes and solving puzzles.
+One day, right out of the blue, the dirty piece of foam disappeared and it was replaced with hugs for his teachers.

 Eventually the evaluation for special services was completed and he qualified for public preschool at age 3.
-Aaron was able to attend public preschool for .5 of the day and then attend the foundry for the other half of the day.
-He loved it….
-It became the best of both worlds.
+Aaron was able to attend public preschool for half the day and then attend The Foundry for the other half of the day.
+He loved it and it became the best of both worlds for him.

 The Foundry has helped her overcome her fears and learn to become a proactive mom.
 She has learned how to speak on her son’s behalf, especially when it comes to school.
-“When the Foundry staff accompanies me to school meetings, I know that things will come out well.”
-Aarons mom.
+Aaron’s Mom said, “When The Foundry staff accompanies me to school meetings, I know that things will come out well.”

-This is an intervention story.
-Without the Foundry preschool, Aaron would have started kindergarten from an extreme disadvantage point.
-More importantly he would have never caught up.
+This is a beautiful example of an intervention success story.
+Without The Foundry preschool, Aaron would have started kindergarten from an extreme disadvantage point.
+More importantly, he would probably have never caught up.
+What a difference God can make in the life of a child and his family through the ministry of The Foundry!

 Help More Stories Like These Happen